Lucia Ferlino

 • Accessibility of educational software: from evaluation to design guidelines

-Serenella Besio, Elena Laudanna, Francesca Potenza, Lucia Ferlino, and Federico Occhionero
+Serenella Besio, Elena Laudanna, Francesca Potenza, Lucia Ferlino, Federico Occhionero